Coming in 2016

 Storage space may also be a differentiating factor between the iPhone 7 and the iPhone 7 Plus.
-An unconfirmed rumor suggests the larger iPhone 7 Plus could include a high-end 256GB storage option that would not be available with the iPhone 7.
-256GB is a capacity that is not offered in any of Apple's current iOS devices, so it is questionable as to whether Apple would introduce such a high-capacity iPhone, but a 256GB SanDisk flash storage chip possibly appropriate for use in an iPhone has been spotted.
+An unconfirmed rumor suggests the larger iPhone 7 Plus will include a high-end 256GB storage option that will not be available with the iPhone 7.
+256GB is a capacity that is not offered in any of Apple's current iOS devices, but a 256GB SanDisk flash storage chip possibly appropriate for use in an iPhone has been spotted.

-Memory chips that could be destined for the iPhone 7 feature 16, 64, and 256GB storage capacities, suggesting Apple will perhaps stick with 16GB as a minimum storage offering for the device while also upping the high-end capacity (perhaps only in the iPhone 7 Plus) to 256GB.
+Images of memory chips said to be destined for the iPhone 7 feature 16, 64, and 256GB storage capacities, suggesting Apple will perhaps stick with 16GB as a minimum storage offering for the device while also upping the high-end capacity to 256GB.
 The authenticity of the memory chips cannot be confirmed and this information should be viewed with some skepticism until confirmed.

 With the Lightning port being used for music playback, there will be no way to charge the iPhone 7 while headphones are plugged in, which has sparked some speculation about wireless charging.
 According to one rumor, Apple is exploring wireless charging technology that could potentially be included in the iPhone 7.